 Your school should have a regularly distributed newsletter that is sent via email and available on the website.
 Sending these monthly is a good way to remain connected with families, keep them informed of the goings-on, and call attention to any noteworthy staff and student success stories.
 Be sure to include the email signature with hyperlinks at the end of your newsletter.

-Once these assets are in place, they require little to no maintenance.
+Once these school marketing assets are in place, they require little to no maintenance.
 Best of all, they will serve your school while providing a more streamlined experience for families.